PumpkinDB/PumpkinDB/doc/script/README.md

 PumpkinScript has no types, all values on the stack are byte arrays.
 However, there are some conventions:

-* Big integers represented as (unlimited length) little-endian byte arrays
+* Big integers represented as (unlimited length) big-endian byte arrays
 * Strings are represented as UTF-8 encoded byte arrays

 ## Text form